cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ### `cypress run --no-exit`

-To prevent Cypress from exiting after running tests with `cypress run`, use `--no-exit`.
+To prevent the Cypress Test Runner from exiting after running tests in a spec file, use `--no-exit`.

 You can pass `--headed --no-exit` in order to view the **command log** or have access to **developer tools** after a `spec` has run.